 Total Alkalinity ppm – (Cyunaric acid ppm / 3) = Carbonate alkalinity

 *this method assumes you alkalinity is between 7.2-7.8 and isn’t exact.*

 Total Alkalinity ppm – (Cyunaric Acid ppm x [correction factor of pH]) = Carbonate Alkalinity

 Once you know your Carbonate alkalinity, subtract this from your pools total alkalinity you got from your initial testing and you now have your pools adjusted total alkalinity.

 This is the reading you’ll want to adjust to within 100-140 ppm total.

 How To Adjust Your Pools Alkalinity

 Using Sodium bicarb is really simple. just measure out the weight you need and broadcast it over the water surface.
-Any chunks bicarb that fall to the floor of the pool are simple enough to just brush to help break up and aid in the dilution, but it’s generally harmless to a pools surface.
+Any chunks of bicarb that fall to the floor of the pool are simple enough to just brush to help break up and aid in the dilution, but it’s generally harmless to the surface of a pool.

 Alkalinity Knock-on Effects